Combinatorial properties of Nil-Bohr sets: Polynomial maps

-This construction guarantees that $f$ maps parallelepipeds of the special form $\a_\omega = \{ a_i \ : \ \omega_i = 1\}$ into the Host-Kra cube groups.
-Since any parallelepiped can be embedded into one of this special form, we are done.
+This construction guarantees that $f$ maps parallelepipeds of the special form $\a_\omega = \set{ a_i }{ \omega_i = 1 }$ into the Host-Kra cube groups.
+It remains to see that any parallelepiped can be suitable embedded into one of this special form.